awkwardlynumb/wk2MattPearceHw/README.md

-# wk2MattPearceHw
+wk2MattPearceHW

-Submission for week 2 bootcamp homework
+Submission of my week 2 homework assignment: a responsive site designed using bootstrap